andreaskaempf/adventofcode2022/README.md

   that preserves the decision outcomes while keeping the numbers fom getting too large. (*hard*)

+* **Day 12** (Go): Find the lowest cost path (i.e., shortest number of steps) through a terrain of letters, from point S to E, allowing 'increase' (e.g., next letter) of maximum 1.
+For Part 2, find the shortest path from any 'a' cell to 'E'. (*medium*, using yourbasic/graph library)

 To compile and run a **Go** program
 * Change into the directory with the program
 * go build day01.go